Chase Jeter has career night, Arizona routs Montana to snap losing streak

 “He brought us a lot of energy,” Jeter said.

-That energy was sapped for a while when Montana switched to zone and the deer-in-the-headlights look, as Miller called it Saturday, returned.
+That early energy was sapped for a while when Montana switched to zone defense and the deer-in-the-headlights look, as Miller called it Saturday, returned.

 Arizona got sloppy and went 10 minutes without a field goal, committing seven turnovers in that span.
 Still, Jeter was there to buoy the offense.
 He scored twice underneath to keep the Wildcats afloat, converting an and-one to extend UA’s lead to 22-15 with 1:27 left.